Stem Cell Therapy

 Landmark HIV Case: The “Berlin Patients”

-2007 “Berlin Patient”: CBC transplant with donor homozygous for CCR5‑Δ32 mutation led to HIV cure The Scottish Sun+2Wikipedia+2India Education Diary+2.
+2007 “Berlin Patient”: CBC transplant with donor homozygous for CCR5‑Δ32 mutation led to HIV cure.

 Conferences & Collaboration